Pranav1173/NLP-Marathi-News-Topic-Identifier/README.md

 # Marathi News Topic Modeling

 This repository contains experiments for topic modeling on Marathi news articles using the L3Cube Marathi LDC dataset.
-The project explores both Latent Semantic Analysis (LSA) and Latent Dirichlet Allocation (LDA) (via Gensim) to uncover latent topics in the dataset.
+The project explores both **Latent Semantic Analysis (LSA)** and **Latent Dirichlet Allocation (LDA)** (via Gensim) to uncover latent topics in the dataset.
 Additionally, a custom Marathi stopwords list has been created and utilized during text preprocessing.

+---

 ## Overview

 - **Dataset:**
   The analysis is performed on the [L3Cube Marathi LDC dataset](https://github.com/l3cube-pune/MarathiNLP/tree/main/L3Cube-MahaNews/LDC).
 This dataset consists of Marathi news articles collected from various sources.

 - **Methods Explored:**
   - **Latent Semantic Analysis (LSA):**